How often do you read the fine print when you sign up for a new membership, open an account, or subscribe to a newsletter?

 This morning I checked my emails and saw updates from an order I placed last night.
 My boyfriend gets a fair amount of Amazon gift cards where he works, and he generously gives them to me when he needs to order something.
 My fee: I order stuff I need or want.
 So last night, we used up almost all of the remaining balance from the current card to get:

-- Dog food for his two dogs
+- Dog food for his two dogs and

-- A beauty
+- A beauty product and pickleball racquet for me

 And there was a second email congratulating me on my Prime membership!

-Amazon Tricked Me Into Prime!
+Amazon Tricked Me!

 In this case, there wasn’t fine print but a default action to sign me up for a service I don’t want or need.
 Technical fine print, if you will.